jayon-lihm/atac-seq/files/readme.md

-All the input and output files listed in the scripts are under this folder.
+Input and output files listed in the scripts are under this folder.